DeepanshuDabas03/IIITD-Stuff/Linear Algebra/Submissions/readme.md

-# Answer To All Tutorials is attached in class slides
+# Answer To All Submissions is attached in class slides